JuliaOpt/LinQuadOptInterface.jl/README.md

 # LinQuadOptInterface.jl

-LinQuadOptInterface.jl (LQOI) is designed to simplify [MathOptInterface.jl](https://github.com/JuliaOpt/MathOptInterface.jl)'s (MOI) implementation.
+LinQuadOptInterface.jl (LQOI) is designed to simplify [MathOptInterface.jl](https://github.com/JuliaOpt/MathOptInterface.jl)'s (MOI) implementation for some solvers.
 The target use cases are low-level wrappers designed to bridge low-level Integer Linear and Quadratic solvers, for instance [GLPK.jl](https://github.com/JuliaOpt/GLPK.jl), [Gurobi.jl](https://github.com/JuliaOpt/Gurobi.jl), [Xpress.jl](https://github.com/JuliaOpt/Xpress.jl) and [CPLEX.jl](https://github.com/JuliaOpt/CPLEX.jl).

 The use of LQOI for MOI implementations is entirely optional.
 Using LQOI introduces an extra abstraction layer between a solver and MOI.
 Its recommended to carefully analyse if the solver's low-level API is close to what LQOI expects, otherwise a direct implementation of MOI might be a better option.